Planet Explorers: Reception

 The public alpha release was generally well received.
 Many publications and individual people have referred fondly to Planet Explorers and praised the game's creative aspects and unlimited options of customization, including PC Gamer, Rock, Paper, Shotgun and RatSplatGaming.
 However, most reviewers refrained from giving an actual score based on the game's early access status.

-PC Gamer's Emanuel Maiberg described an early iteration of the in-development game as "There are hundreds of hours of entertainment to be had with Planet Explorers if you want put in the time to extract them but it's too unattractive to bear for that long." and criticized user-interface elements and the technical issues with the game, though mentioning that Pathea Games updates the game regularly.
+PC Gamers Emanuel Maiberg described an early iteration of the in-development game as "There are hundreds of hours of entertainment to be had with Planet Explorers if you want put in the time to extract them but it's too unattractive to bear for that long." and criticized user-interface elements and the technical issues with the game, though mentioning that Pathea Games updates the game regularly.

-Armed Gamer placed Planet Explorers in the top 5 of Steam Early Access Games to Keep on Your Radar saying "This is certainly the game to keep an eye on once it develops into beta and onward."
 Planet Minecraft praised the unlimited possibilities the game has to offer, ultimately saying "Is it worth the money?
 I really believe it is.
 The vision of where the game will go in the future is really exciting."